7h3w4lk3r/pyback/README.md

 # Usage
+### . remember to change
-. for linux targets:
+## for linux targets:
 `pip install -r linux_requirments.txt`

-. for windows targets:
+## for windows targets:
 :warning: WARNING: DO NOT USE WINE FOR WINDOWS TARGET COMPILATION :warning:
-install VCforPython from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>.
+:warning: use python 2.7.15 32bit version only :warning: install VCforPython from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>.
 `pip install -r windows_requirments.txt`
+`pyinstaller -onefile -noconsole backdoor.py`

-pyinstaller will encrease the detection rate. use version 3.1.1 only.
+pyinstaller will encrease the detection rate. use version 3.1.1 only.if you have any other versions installed its highly recommended to replace it for better evasion chance.

-change the port and ip or DNS in both listener.py and backdoor.py files.

 for a list of commnads type 'help' in the listener console when connected to the backdoor.

 # Tips
 . to use upload functionality you should put the target file in the same directory as the listener.py file.
-. backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
+. backdoor doesnt auto-activate the persistence module for better evasion chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
 . the `enum` command may take a few minutes and results will be saved in the listener directory. to see colored output use `cat enum*.txt`
 . spawn function will run an FUD reverse powershell payload on victim machine, you can catch it with `nc -nvlp [port]`